jackallard17/makeHUB/README.md

 makeHUB is a prepackaged raspbian installation which includes multiple open source software tools which are useful in maker spaces.

-My goal is for this software to lower the skill barrier of teachers deploying neat technologies in their maker spaces!
+My goal is for this software to lower the skill barrier for teachers and other makerspace organizers to deploy neat technologies in their maker spaces!